achkaufman/bloom-filter/README.md

 with base filenames, rather than copies with appended numbers or annotations (duplicate files ending in "(1)" or "- Copy", for example, usually appear before their original counterparts in a directory listing).

+## Output

+The script outputs a text file in the same directory where the delete operation takes place, containing a list of all items that were deleted.
+The text file is timestamped with the date and time the script was ran.